theodoros1234/now-playing-plugin/README.md

 # now-playing-plugin
 Displays the currently playing song on stream

-NOTICE: This project is still in a proof-of-concept state, so it's NOT recommended to use this for something important.
+NOTICE: This project is still in very early development, so it's NOT recommended to use this for something important.